f1ntch/tcsports/README.md

 ---

-**Summary:** TC Sports is a Vue 3 + Supabase sports app with email auth, a simple dashboard, and a database ready for articles, user interests, saved articles, and AI classification.
+**Summary:** TC Sports is a Vue 3 + Supabase sports app with email auth, a dashboard that lists sports articles with infinite scroll, article detail pages, and a database ready for user interests, saved articles, and AI classification.
 Configure Supabase, run the migration, set env vars, and use `npm run dev` to run it locally.